dekuNukem/daytripper/quick_start_guide.md

 ## Troubleshoot / Lights Meaning

-both TX and RX have a blue LED for status light.
+Both TX and RX have a blue status LED.
 The meanings are detailed in tables below.

 ![Alt text](resources/photos/lights_meaning.png)

-TX board also have a yellow LED, which comes on when the battery is charging.
+TX boards also have a yellow LED, which comes on when the battery is charging.

 ## Disclaimers

+Although I have spent a lot of time on this project, I cannot guarantee its functionality in every condition.

-Personal project, although made every effort, not a safety device, not responsible for consequences, no guarantees, use at own risk
+This is not a safety device, do not use it for safety critical applications.

+I am not responsible for the consequences of using this device.
+Use it at your own risk.

+## Questions or Comments?

+Please feel free to [open an issue](https://github.com/dekuNukem/daytripper/issues).
+This is the preferred way since it helps other people too.

+You can also email me at `dekunukem gmail com` for inquires.